captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Yeah, they say that now -- wait a while, see what they gonna say then.
+Yeah, they say that now—wait a while, see what they gonna say then.

 ---

-Now grab me that Cool Whip from out the fridge -- Nestor didn’t finish all my Cool Whip, did he?
+Now grab me that Cool Whip from out the fridge—Nestor didn’t finish all my Cool Whip, did he?

 ---